 Shop in style on Rodeo Drive

-Many people dream of being Julia Roberts shopping on Rodeo Drive, but few can afford to buy from the array of high-end designers seen in the film Pretty Woman.
-So window-shopping is the order of the day.
+We've all dreamed of being Julia Roberts shopping on Rodeo Drive, but very few of us could actually afford to shop in the designer boutiques and flagship stores seen in the film Pretty Woman.
+Which means window-shopping is the order of the day.
 Along the $200-million ersatz European cobbled walkway Two Rodeo, browsing tourists mingle with serious spenders.
-A hop away is Anderson Court, which is the only shopping mall designed by Frank Lloyd Wright.
+A short journey away is Anderson Court, which is the only shopping mall designed by Frank Lloyd Wright.

 Fulfill your fashion dreams at the best shops in L.A.

-Take a fuel-efficient walking tour and cherish Los Angeles’ urban architectural heritage.
+Feast your eyes on Los Angeles’ urban architectural heritage from up close with a leisurely walking tour.
 The Los Angeles Conservancy walking tours take in the city’s top sights and most beautiful buildings, from Downtown’s historic theaters and Art Deco buildings (on a weekly basis) to the modern skyline tour (bi-monthly).
-Be sure to reserve a place well ahead, because the tours are incredibly popular.
+These tours are extremely popular, so make sure you book a place in advance.

 Thinking of exploring L.A.’s growing skyline?
 Here’s everything you need to know about Downtown Los Angeles.

-Despite the misleading name, this pseudo-scientific nook has nothing to do with Steven Spielberg’s Jurassic Park.
-The Museum of Jurassic Technology is home to a repository of curiosities: scientific wonders include a bat that can fly through walls and artistic miracles such as impossibly tiny sculptures.
-The institute is an intriguing combination of fact and fiction, and much more exciting than chasing CGI dinosaurs.
+Despite the name, this pseudo-scientific nook has nothing to do with Steven Spielberg’s Jurassic Park or any of its sequels.
+The Museum of Jurassic Technology is home to a repository of curiosities: from scientific wonders such as a bat that can fly through walls to impossibly tiny sculptures and other artistic marvels.
+The institute is an intriguing combination of fact and fiction, and much more exciting than chasing - or being chased by - CGI dinosaurs.